Palomar COMMUNITY COLLEGE

 The first paper will be on Bitter Bonds (30 points ).
 Due: Hard Copy in class.
 PDF @ MIDNIGHT

 The second paper will be on your choice of either :

 A Woman in Berlin (40 points) Due .
 Hard Copy in class.
 PDF @ MIDNIGHT.

 A Long Way Gone (40 points) Due .
 Hard Copy in class.
 PDF @ MIDNIGHT

 The essay topics will be available on the course Black Board site approximately two weeks prior to the due date.
-When turning in a paper, students should submit both a hard copy in class and submit an electronic PDF copy via BLACK BOARD- link provided.– no grade will be assigned until both versions are received.
+When turning in a paper, students should submit both a hard copy in class and submit an electronic PDF copy via CANVAS- link provided.– no grade will be assigned until both versions are received.

 Primary Source Discussions will consist of analyzing selected primary source documents at the end of the textbook chapters with the help of the questions posed in the introductions or the” Use the Evidence “section.
 Students will be divided into groups and will be assigned one or two of the primary sources that accompany the chapters under discussion that week.
 Using your assignment folder you are advised to answer the questions briefly, for yourself, in order to be able to fully participate in your group prep and the class discussions- one person of each group should summaries the PS document.
 Assignment folders will be collected after each discussion session.

 History Presentations will be 10-12 minute Power Point presentations on any topic , event or movement the student chooses.
 Please refer to the History Project Folder on the course Black Board site for more information.

 In order to help students engage with the textbook 11 assignments of 15 Multiple choice questions has been created as home work.
 Points will be earned by completing the assignments –> 5 points for each plus 5 bonus points if completed all.
 It is assumed that students will read the textbook for themselves.
 While I will follow the general structure of the text this course will not simply cover the textbook material.
 Students should take notes.